Nationally in Labor Participation

 Support for Network Kansas

-NetWork Kansas supports the economic needs of entrepreneurs throughout the wKREDA region.
-One of the mechanisms utilized by Network Kansas to support these efforts is the Kansas Entrepreneurship Tax Credit, utilized to raise money for program support and two funding partnerships: StartUp Kansas and the Entrepreneurship (E-) Community Partnership.
+NetWork Kansas supports the economic needs of entrepreneurs throughout the WKREDA region.
+One of the mechanisms utilized by Network Kansas to support these efforts is the Kansas Entrepreneurship Tax Credit, which raises money for program support and two funding partnerships: StartUp Kansas and the Entrepreneurship (E-) Community Partnership.
 StartUp Kansas and E-Communities provide matching loans for startups and expansions of existing businesses in rural communities across Kansas.
-NetWork Kansas also provides matching loans and investments to businesses in the wKREDA region through the Kansas Capital Multiplier Loan and Investment fund.
+NetWork Kansas also provides matching loans and investments to businesses in the WKREDA region through the Kansas Capital Multiplier Loan and Investment fund.

-- 84% of the funded businesses are in communities of 10,000 or less with startups comprising 44% of the businesses funded
+- 81% of the funded businesses are in communities of 10,000 or less with startups comprising 41% of the businesses receiving funding

-- 26 wKREDA communities have achieved E-Community standing
+- 27 WKREDA communities have achieved E-Community standing

-- Leveraged more than $93 million in additional capital
+- More than $100 million in additional capital was leveraged with these projects

 - Provided Economic Gardening assistance to 20 businesses that created and/or retained 688 jobs

-- Leveraged more than $339 million in additional capital
+- More than $362 million in additional capital was leveraged with these funds

 - Provided Economic Gardening assistance to 89 businesses that created and/or retained 2,613 jobs